-The climate crisis is a political, social and ethical issue, rather than a purely environmental one.
-It is caused by an unsustainable economic model that unequally distributes wealth and power in the world.
-At the same time, it exacerbates this inequality by affecting those who are least responsible the most.
-Peoples and countries with low incomes and long histories of oppression are the ones facing the worst impacts of climate change, despite having contributed the least to causing it.
+But this crisis is not just an environmental one.
+It’s also a deeply political, social and ethical problem.
+Its cause?
+A global economic system that rewards the exploitation of people and natural resources and distributes wealth and power unequally.
+And it is unsustainable.
+At the same time, the crisis makes this inequality worse by hitting those who are least responsible the hardest.
+Peoples and countries in the Global South, with low incomes and long histories of oppression, are the ones facing the worst impacts of climate change.
+But it wasn’t their economic or industrial growth that caused it.

-2. Just distribution and local solutions
+2. Fair distribution and local solutions

 3. Building political power and influence

-Key Climate Justice programs
+Climate Justice programs